 - 1/4 cup raw or organic butter, melted (or coconut butter)

 - 4 eggs (or egg replacer such as Ener-G)

 - Preheat oven to 375 degrees.
-Use a 4.5 x 8 inch loaf pan and line the bottom with parchment paper and spray with a little oil.
+Grease a standard loaf pan with a little .

 - Mix all the dry ingredients in a medium bowl.